wsseabor/xref-api/README.md

 Basketball reference API

 A basketball reference webscraper factored out of an earlier repo.
 Integrate with command line before shutteling back into the intial repo.
+Notes.md contains working log of all current tasks, use at your own risk.

 Many web scrapers for basketball reference are either outdated (7+ years!) or are not compatible with basketball reference as many stat lines they provide whether for teams or players are generated dynamically,